Tony-TongZ/Balancing-COVID-19-deaths-and-suicides-in-Japan-A-critical-trade-off-of-the-pandemic/README.md

 - Key R packages: deSolve (version 1.40), nloptr (version 2.2.1), forecast (version 8.24.0), brms (version 2.22.0), cmdstanr (version 0.9.0)

 ### Notes
-- Some model estimation procedures are computationally intensive and may require several hours to run.
+- Some components of the analysis pipeline are computationally intensive and may require substantial computing time (several hours) to run from scratch.
+- To avoid numerical discrepancies arising from MCMC sampling across environments, pre-fitted `.rds` files are provided to ensure exact reproduction of the reported results and figures.

 ## Contact
 For questions regarding the code or data, please contact the corresponding author.